aakashdinkarh/Tic-Tac-Toe-Game/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

+# Project Description
+This is a Tic-Tac-Toe game, which is a two player game.
+To know more about Tic-Tac-Toe game visit link https://en.wikipedia.org/wiki/Tic-tac-toe .
+This project is developed, by following the tutorial given on the react official website, with the purpose of learning and understanding the concepts of react.
+On the official website the tutorial used the Class Component to build this game, but instead I used the Functional Component.
+Although it has some different design than in the tutorial, since it was customized by me.

 ### `npm test`